gstyliaris/gstyliaris/content/research.md

 No realistic quantum system is perfectly isolated.
 Fortunately, it turns out that the ideas of dual-unitarity can be extended to the realm of open systems.
 Here we explore how, by postulating the analogous symmetry between space and time, *solvability is extended to quantum channels*.

-These ideas allows to define a nontrivial subclass of PEPS with solvable correlation functions.
+The same ideas allow to define a nontrivial subclass of 2D tensor-network states with exactly solvable single and 2-body correlation functions.
+The connection can be understood by interpreting the tensor-network contraction as evolution over the virtual space.

 </br>